TheRedDaemon/ucp_graphicsApiReplacer/README.md

 Support is currently only guaranteed for the western versions of Crusader 1.41 and Crusader Extreme 1.41.1-E.
 Other, eastern versions of 1.41 might work.
 Versions prior to the HD versions (1.3?) will definitely NOT work.

+The module has the [winProcHandler](https://github.com/TheRedDaemon/ucp_winProcHandler) as dependency and it registers its winProc function with an early **-100000** priority (smaller mean earlier).

 ### Options

 The module provides multiple options.
 Some things are general: